joshmatni/CS219PA2/README.md

 For the command `ADD 0x1 0xFFFFFFFF`, the result is `0x0`, and the Z flag is set to `1` indicating a zero result.
 The N flag is `0` since the result is not negative.

 ## Documentation
-The code is documented with comments explaining the purpose of each function and the logic behind the operations.
 The `Command` class encapsulates the details of a command, and the `Operations` class contains static methods for each operation, which return a `ResultWithFlags` object containing the result and the status of the N and Z flags.

 ## Makefile
 The provided Makefile has the following targets: